Straight-six engine: United States

-In 1908, the Oldsmobile Model Z was powered a flathead straight-six petrol engine, which was produced until 1912 (in the Oldsmobile Limited luxury car) in displacements of 453 cuin, 505 cuin and 706 cuin.
-Oldsmobile's next straight-six engine was introduced in the 1913 Oldsmobile Six luxury car, initially with a displacement of 380 cuin, followed by a displacement of 177 cuin for the 1917-1921 Oldsmobile Model 37 luxury car.
-The later generations of the Oldsmobile Straight-6 also used a flathead design, from its introduction in the 1923 Oldsmobile Model 30 luxury car until it was replaced in 1950 by Oldsmobile's V8 engine.
+In 1908, the Oldsmobile Model Z was powered by a flathead straight-six petrol engine, which was produced until 1912 (in the Oldsmobile Limited luxury car) in displacements of 453 cuin, 505 cuin and 706 cuin.
+Oldsmobile's next straight-six engine was introduced in the 1913 Oldsmobile Six luxury car, initially with a displacement of 380 cuin, followed by a displacement of 177 cuin for the 1917–1921 Oldsmobile Model 37 luxury car.
+The later generations of the Oldsmobile Straight-6 also used a flathead design from its introduction in the 1923 Oldsmobile Model 30 luxury car until it was replaced in 1950 by Oldsmobile's V8 engine.

-The 1913-1929 Oakland Six luxury car was powered by a flathead petrol engine produced in displacements of 177 cuin and 334 cuin.
-In 1926, the Pontiac Six was introduced as a lower cost version of the Oakland six, powered by the Pontiac Split-Head Six flathead engine, which used two cylinder heads.
-This engine was replaced by the 1941-1954 Pontiac flathead six.
+The 1913–1929 Oakland Six luxury car was powered by a flathead petrol engine produced in displacements of 177 cuin and 334 cuin.
+In 1926, the Pontiac Six was introduced as a lower-cost version of the Oakland six, powered by the Pontiac Split-Head Six flathead engine, which used two cylinder heads.
+This engine was replaced by the 1941–1954 Pontiac flathead six.
 The unrelated Pontiac OHV 6 overhead valve engine was produced in 1964–1965, based on a Chevrolet design.
-Pontiac's final straight-six engine was the 1966-1969 Pontiac OHC 6 overhead camshaft engine, which was replaced by Chevrolet's straight-six engine and Buick's V6 engine.
+Pontiac's final straight-six engine was the 1966–1969 Pontiac OHC 6 overhead camshaft engine, which was replaced by Chevrolet's straight-six engine and Buick's V6 engine.